reymarkalvarez17/ProductInventoryManagement/README.md

 Open the Project
 -Open Visual Studio.
--Open Project or Solution
+-On Get Started click Open Project or Solution
--Load the ProductInventoryManagement.sln.
+-Load the ProductInventoryManagement.sln from the extracted zip file that you downloaded

 Set Up the Database
 -Open MySQL Workbench (or your preferred SQL client).